Magnu-Shaak/Calc123/oled_extention.md

-# OLED Extention
+# OLED extension
-This is my OLED extention I made in CircuitPy that is compatable to use with KMK.
+This is my OLED extension I made in CircuitPy that is compatable to use with KMK.
-I Don't belive anyone will see this, but if you are, use the oled_extention_templete.py file.
-The oled_extention is configured to the board I am using.
+I Don't belive anyone will see this, but if you are, use the oled_layer_extension.py file.
+The oled_extension is configured to the board I am using.

 ## List of Supported features below: